 Colorado has over 53,000 Federal Government employees (Denver Post June 2011), not including federal contractors.
-The concentration of Federal Labs, Military Bases, Land and Science Program management, and multiple Science and operations centers are the main culprits.
-Specifically, for the civilian programs, Denver, has over 10,000 Federal Employees and contractors running the operations, hosting, and mission functions for those programs are in and around the Denver Federal Center.
-A majority of these agencies are Earth or Land Program focused.
-See a list of over 100 Agencies and functions..
+The concentration of Federal Labs, Military Bases, Land and Science Program management, and multiple Science and operations centers are the main federal organizations.
+Regarding civilian programs, Denver alone has over 10,000 Federal Employees and contractors running the operations, hosting, and mission functions for these programs, and are in and around the Denver Federal Center.
+A majority of these agencies are Earth or Land Program focused (See a list of over 100 Agencies and functions.).
 In the commercial world, Denver also has a large presence in Communications, Satellites, Financial, and Restaurant Headquarters given its central U.S. location.

-Collaborative blended location approach for providing Agency and Program Executive Analysis Design and Planning Services
+Collaborative Blended Location Approach For Providing Agency And Program Executive Analysis Design And Planning Services

-Xentity’s approach is to engage and involve early and often the programs by working with the local presence – both in DC and in the program presence – which has typically been Denver to date.
-Denver is in the “Interior” and for the Department of the Interior.
+Xentity’s approach is to engage and involve early and often the programs by working with local presence.
+That includes both in DC and in the program’s presence, which has typically been Denver to date.
+Denver is in the “Interior” for the Department of the Interior.
 DC isn’t the only place with daily political fires or lacking clear communication directions – Programs have lots of fires too.
-It seems odd to even say this, but the “Potomac Fever” or Headquarter myopic views tend to forget that programs are more than a robotic factory (even if they are just that).
-Local response to new technology acquisition governance gone awry.
-Rogue process or technology developments going the wrong way resulting in server down time or premature application deployment.
+It seems odd to even say this, but the “Potomac Fever” or “Headquarter myopic view” tends to forget that programs are more than a robotic factory (even if they are just that).
+Local responses to new technology acquisition governance gone awry.
+Rogue process or technology developments going the wrong way, resulting in server down time or premature application deployment.

 - Metro-based Hosting, engineering, Technical, research, Service or Operation Center efficiencies, status, portfolio current state and key influencers in various agencies, bureaus, and programs.